 and also has anti - inflammatory properties.

-real fine, then boil water like you do when
+then boil water like you do when making tea.

-let it sit in water for a few minutes,
+sit in water for a few minutes, then strain.

 Let the water cool before drinking.